 Periodontal disease is diagnosed by your dentist during a periodontal examination.
 This type of exam should always be part of your regular dental check-up.

 As periodontal disease progresses, the pockets usually get deeper.
-Your dentist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below:
+Your dentist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into the category below:

 Gingivitis is the first stage of periodontal disease.
 Plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.